Busker Alley

 Busker Alley is a musical with music and lyrics by the Sherman Brothers and a book by AJ Carothers, based on the 1938 British film St. Martin's Lane.

 Tommy Tune led a 1995 touring production as Charlie Baxter, a street entertainer in prewar London, in love with another busker, who follows her dream of becoming a star.

 Background and history

 Brothers Robert and Richard Sherman had written the scores to several Disney movies such as Mary Poppins and The Jungle Book.
-In the mid-1960s, Disney staff scriptwriter AJ Carothers rediscovered the motion picture St. Martin's Lane and approached the Sherman brothers with the idea of purchasing the rights to the film and making a stage musical out it.
+In the mid-1960s, Disney staff scriptwriter AJ Carothers rediscovered the motion picture St. Martin's Lane and approached the Sherman brothers with the idea of purchasing the rights to the film and making a stage musical out of it.
 The Shermans and AJ Carothers did just that in 1969, writing the musical Piccadilly.
 But nothing more became of it until 1982 when interest was rekindled, and the project was rewritten and renamed, Blow Us a Kiss.
 Still, nothing happened with the property for nearly a decade until interest was again sparked, and Tommy Tune became attached to the show.